plnkx/blog/_posts/2015-09-03-a-man-makes-a-sign.markdown

 Once his masterpiece is complete, he finds a way to afix it to the pole.

-And then he waits, for things to change, for his sign to make a _difference_.
+And then he waits for things to change, for his sign to make a _difference_.

 But nothing changes.
-Just more and more cars passing by, full of drivers like you and me who barely even notice.
+Just more and more cars passing by full of drivers like you and me who barely even notice.

-Eventually he walks away, but his sign remains, for all to see.
+Eventually he walks away, but his sign remains for all to see.
 Bastards!

 The truth will out.